qoobaa/ruby-electric/README.md

 ruby-electric.el
 ================

-Ruby electric minor mode makes writing and editing Ruby code easier.
+Ruby Electric Mode is a minor mode that makes writing and editing Ruby code easier.

 Improvements
 ============